iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 You will then use the software tool of your choice to assemble _in silico_ three GFP reporter constructs with strong, medium, and weak promoter strength.

 Before you start, you should read through our page on the [Design stage](https://technology.igem.org/engineering/design) of the [DBTL cycle](https://technology.igem.org/engineering/introduction).
-You will be repeating some of the key concepts and considerations and applying them to this Design Module, but that resource will include more material than is covered here.
+We will be repeating some of the key concepts and considerations and applying them to this Design Module, but that resource will include more material than is covered here.

 We have provided all the files and the data that you will need to get started.
 The software tools to do this will be up to you (although we have some guidance on some specific tools).